elucian/bee/syntax/keywords.md

 ## Bee Keywords

-Bee uses 46 reserved keywords to create statements.
+Bee uses 51 reserved keywords to create basic statements:

 ```
-02: if, is
+03: if, is, to
 05: #driver, #library, #aspect, #timer, #precision
 08: rule, type, make, load, clone, define, input, output
 07: read, play, write, print, alter, scrap, apply
-08: when, else, cycle, while, repeat, count, next, ready
+08: when, else, cycle, while, repeat, scan, next, ready
-05: trial, case, error, cover, final
+08: local, begin, with, trial, case, error, cover, final
-11: exit, fail, pass, stop, halt, skip, over, abort, retry, solve, resume
+12: exit, fail, pass, stop, halt, skip, over, abort, retry, solve, resume, return
 ```

+**notes:**

-**note:** You can not use these keywords as identifiers.
+* You can not use these keywords as identifiers;
+* New keywords are going to be created in /draft;

 ### Operators